 Columns 3-10 present results for eight expenditure categories.
-We find null effects on six, two of which are fairly precisely estimated nulls: the standard errors on groceries and hunger are each <2% of the control group mean.
-The two statistically significant effects do not survive adjusting the p-values under the assumption that the eight categories belong to the same outcome family: the adjustment increases their p-values to 0.2 and 0.21.
+Groceries and hunger are not affected by the treatment, which is not surprising, given that our sample is generally not poor.
+The two statistically significant effects-reductions in temptation goods and asset purchases-do not survive adjusting the critical values under the assumption that the eight expenditure categories belong to the same outcome family.

 One of the individually significant results (Column 3) is a 6% reduction in temptation goods (cigarettes, sweets, and soda); Banerjee et al (2009) attribute their similar finding to household budget tightening required to service debt (i.e., temptation spending is relatively elastic with respect to the shadow value of liquidity).
+An alternative explanation is that female empowerment (discussed below in Table 7) leads to reduced spending on unhealthy items.

-The other individually significant result is a five percentage point (10%) reduction in durable assets purchased in the past two years (Column 8).34 In tandem with the reduction in asset to pay off a loan (Column 1), this result could be interpreted as a reduction in asset "churn".
+The other individually significant result is a five percentage point (10%) reduction in durable assets purchased in the past two years (Column 8).26 In tandem with the reduction in asset sales to pay off a loan (Column 1), this result could be interpreted as a reduction in asset "churn."
 If secondary markets yield relatively low prices (due, e.g., to a lemons problem), then reduced churn could actually be welfare-improving.
-Note however that we do not find a treatment effect on a broader measure of asset sales than the debt service-motivated one in Column1: Column 9 shows no effect on the likelihood that the household did not sell an asset over the previous two years (0.007, se=0.007).
+Note however that we do not find a treatment effect on a broader measure of asset sales than the debt service-motivated one in Column 1: Column 9 shows an imprecisely estimated increase in the likelihood that the household did not sell an asset over the previous two years (0.007, se=0.007).

-34 Our survey instrument did not ask in detail about the value of assets bought and sold unless they were bought or sold in relation to a loan.
+26 Our survey instrument did not ask in detail about the value of assets bought and sold unless they were bought or sold in relation to a loan.
 Consequently, we report the counts of assets here instead of their values.

+A.4.
 Household Income and Saving

-Table 6, and the bottom part of the "Income and Consumption" panel in Figure 2, examines additional measures of income: total household income, labor income, participation in any economic activity, remittance income, and positive saving in the last six months.
+Table 6, and the top part of the "Income and Consumption" panel in Figure 2, examines additional measures of income: total household income, labor income, participation in any economic activity, remittance income, and positive saving in the last six months.
 The motivation for examining these measures is twofold.
 Methodologically, as discussed above, any individual measure of income, wealth, or economic activity is likely to be noisy, so it is useful to examine various measures.
-Substantively, there is prior evidence of microloan access increasing job retention and wage income (Karlan and Zinman 2010), and speculation that credit access might be used to finance investments in migration or immigration (that pay off in the form of remittances, e.g.).35
+Substantively, there is prior evidence of microloan access increasing job retention and wage income (Karlan and Zinman 2010), and speculation that credit access might be used to finance investments in migration or immigration (that pay off in the form of remittances, e.g.).27

-We find do not find significant effects on any of the five measures.
+We do not find significant effects on any of the five measures.
 Most of the estimates are fairly precise: the only confidence interval containing effect sizes that would be large relative to the control group mean is remittance income.